Nubisa/JXPanel/docs/loginpage.markdown

 ## Hierarchy structure

 JXPanel implements user's hierarchy tree, where each of the users may add sub-users and only he/she may manage them.
-Furthermore, each user is granted with [Hosting Plans](hostingp.markdown), which defines various parameters and limits applying to the user and sub-users, as well as sup-plans and sub-domains.
+Furthermore, each user is granted with hosting plans &#40;todo&#41;, which defines various parameters and limits applying to the user and sub-users, as well as sup-plans and sub-domains.

 ### First user